 Why do Brake Rotors Warp?

-As said previously, brake rotors typically warp because they overheat, and so we are really asking why our brakes are overheating.
+As previously mentioned, brake rotors typically warp when they overheat, so we are really asking why our brakes are overheating.

-Some reasons are obvious, like worn-out rotors, and we’ll cover that below, but since your replacement rotors keep warping, I suspect you may have an underlying issue, and we’ll cover that below too.
+Some reasons are obvious, like worn-out rotors, and we’ll cover that below, but since your replacement rotors keep warping, I suspect you may have an underlying issue.
 But first, we’ll need to eliminate a few of the more common reasons rotors warp.

 Worn Rotors

 The most common reason brake rotors overheat is wear.
-As rotors wear, they become thin, and the thinner the metal, the faster they heat up and the more likely they are to warp.
+As rotors wear, they become thinner, and the thinner the metal, the faster it heats up and the more likely it is to warp.

-When a mechanic inspects brakes, they check pad material dept and rotor wear.
-All manufacturers have a min rotor thickness and runout spec.
-If the rotors are within this min spec, the rotors may be turned.
+When a mechanic inspects brakes, they check the pad material depth and rotor wear.
+All manufacturers have minimum rotor thickness and runout specifications.
+If the rotors meet this minimum spec, they may be turned.
 Turning, also known as machining the rotors, removes a thin layer of metal from both sides of the rotor, renewing the pad contact surface and also making the rotor true.

-Tools – In the workshop, to check rotors, we typically use a dial gauge to check runout and a micrometer to check disc thickness in five locations.
+Tools – In the workshop, to check rotors, we typically use a dial gauge to measure runout and a micrometre to measure disc thickness at five locations.

 Both runout and thickness must be within min spec to machine the rotors.